-4.1. hp -FEM.
-In the h-version or standard finite element method, the unknowns or degrees of freedom are associated with values at specified locations of the discretization of the computational domain, that is, the nodes of the mesh.
-In the p-method, the unknowns are coefficients of some polynomials that are associated with topological entities of the elements, nodes, sides, and interior.
-Thus, in addition to increasing accuracy through refining the mesh, we have an additional refinement parameter, the polynomial degree p.
+These different refinement strategies also imply different sets of unknowns or degrees of freedom: In the h-version or the standard finite element method, the unknowns or degrees of freedom are associated with values at specified locations of the discretization of the computational domain, that is, the nodes of the mesh.
+In the p-method, the unknowns are coefficients of some polynomials that are associated with topological entities of the elements, nodes, sides, and the interior.